Top

 For indomethacin, there are currently no early treatment results, and late treatment results suggest benefit, without statistical significance.

-Fever is an important component of the acute response to coronavirus infection Wrotek.
-The evolutionary conservation of fever for over 600 million years supports a survival benefit Evans.
-Viral particle sensing occurs via pattern recognition receptors like toll-like receptors, triggering release of endogenous pyrogens such as interleukin-1.
+Fever is an important component of the acute response to coronavirus infection30.
+The evolutionary conservation of fever for over 600 million years supports a survival benefit31.
+Viral particle sensing occurs via pattern recognition receptors, such as toll-like receptors, triggering release of endogenous pyrogens such as interleukin-1.
 These cytokines induce thermoregulatory centers in the hypothalamus to elevate core temperature setpoints above normal homeostasis.
-The resulting fever enhances multiple aspects of the innate and adaptive immune systems Evans, and creates a suboptimal internal environment that impairs SARS-CoV-2 enzyme function and replication.
+The resulting fever enhances multiple aspects of the innate and adaptive immune systems31, and creates a suboptimal internal environment that impairs SARS-CoV-2 enzyme function and replication.
 In Vitro studies demonstrate reduced viral output at sustained febrile temperatures of 38-39°C compared to basal 37°C conditions.
 Fever also correlates clinically with heightened interferon-γ, interleukin-6, lymphocyte activation, and antibody production critical for viral clearance.

 Downing et al. induced hyperthermia (fever-like temperatures) in human volunteers by immersing them in warm water baths.
 They found that lymphocytes isolated from individuals with core body temperatures elevated to 39°C produced up to 10 times more interferon-γ, as shown in Figure 3.
 They also found an increase in suppressor/cytotoxic T cells and natural killer cells.
 The threshold of 39°C suggests relevance to fever, and the results suggest fever may play a role in boosting antiviral and immunoregulatory activities.

 Figure 3.
-10 fold increase in interferon-γ production when core body temperature reached 39°C, from Downing et al.
+A 10 fold increase in interferon-γ production was seen when core body temperature reached 39°C, from Downing et al.

 Herder et al. perform in vitro analysis with a 3D respiratory epithelial model using cells from human donors.
 Authors showed that elevated temperature (39-40°C) restricts SARS-CoV-2 infection and replication independently of interferon-mediated antiviral defenses.
-Authors found SARS-CoV-2 can still enter respiratory cells at 40°C but viral transcription and replication are inhibited, limiting infectious virus production.
+Authors found SARS-CoV-2 can still enter respiratory cells at 40°C but viral transcription and replication are inhibited, limiting the production of infectious virus.
 This temperature-dependent restriction correlates with altered host gene expression related to antiviral immunity and epigenetic regulation.
 The results suggest that febrile temperature ranges may confer protection to respiratory tissues by restricting SARS-CoV-2 propagation.

 Dominguez-Nicolas et al. induced localized hyperthermia using LF-ThMS applied to the dorsal thorax (up to 44°C externally), resulting in significantly increased peripheral oxygen saturation (SpO2) levels in COVID-19 patients, as shown in Figure 4.